cfjedimaster/fireflyapi/articles/complex_process_1/article.md

 Before digging into the code, let's break down the process step by step.

 1) Begin by reading in, or defining, our local data sets.
 This includes getting the list of product images, defining the desired sizes, reading in a text file of prompts (one prompt per line), reading in a text file of translations (one line each containing a language code and translation).
-1) Get an access token for Firefly services and connect to Dropbox using our credentials.
+1) Get an access token for Firefly Services and connect to Dropbox using our credentials.
 1) For each product image, generate a version with the background removed.
 1) For each prompt:
 	1) Generate an image based on the prompt.